pantor/ruckig/README.md

 DurationDiscretization duration_discretization; // Whether the duration should be a discrete multiple of the control cycle (off by default)
 ```

 Members are implemented using the C++ standard `array` and `optional` type.
 Note that there are range constraints due to numerical reasons, see below for more details.
 To check the input before a calculation step, the `ruckig.validate_input(input)` method returns `false` if an input is not valid.
 Of course, the target state needs to be within the given kinematic limits.
-Additionally, the target acceleration needs to fulfill
+Additionally, the target acceleration needs to fulfil
 ```
 Abs(target_acceleration) <= Sqrt(2 * max_jerk * (max_velocity - Abs(target_velocity)))
 ```